Offline mode

 Once treatment is finished, most people assume the infection is gone for good.
 In many cases, that’s true.
 But doctors still recommend follow-up testing for a simple reason: reinfection happens more often than people expect.

-The parasite that causes Trichomoniasis is very responsive to medication, but if a partner was not treated or sexual contact resumed too soon, the infection can quietly return.
+The parasite that causes Trichomoniasis is very responsive to medication, but if a partner was not treated or sexual contact resumed too soon, the infection can return.
 Because symptoms are often mild or nonexistent, someone might not realize they’ve been reinfected.

 For that reason, many clinicians recommend retesting about three months after treatment.
 The CDC treatment guidelines specifically advise follow-up testing within this window to ensure the infection has not returned.

 Retesting doesn’t mean doctors expect treatment to fail.
-Instead, it’s a safety net that ensures the infection hasn’t quietly returned through reinfection.
+Instead, it’s a safety net that ensures the infection hasn’t returned through reinfection.

 Can Trichomoniasis Cause Long-Term Health Problems?